Vermont Court Diversion Programs

 Driving with License Suspended (DLS)

 The Driving with License Suspended Program is designed to help Vermont residents get their license back.
 A case manager will help them navigate the system, have fines reduced, and help them get their license re-instated.
-Each individual contract will be different, so contact Erin for more information.
+Each individual contract will be different, so contact Mary for more information.

 Our victim liaison is available to help identified harm parties understand our various programs and the Restorative Justice process.